RedisGears/RedisGears/docs/docs/Examples.md

 ## Stream Processing

 The ability to detect and process new data pushed to Redis Streams enables real-time data transformation.
 As an example, it is possible to copy every new entry from a Redis Stream to a Redis JSON data structure.
-Indexed search and aggregation of Hashes and JSON data structures open to multiple uses.
+Indexed search and aggregation of Hashes and JSON data structures provide for multiple uses.
 For example, the following function detects new data and increments a counter.

 ```javascript